 The state has a well-developed social, physical, and industrial infrastructure.
 Apart from 16 airports, the state has two major and 48 minor ports.
 It also has a well-developed power supply grid.
 Maharashtra's infrastructure sector has grown significantly over the last decade, with a substantial rise in the number of industrial clusters and public private partnership (PPP) projects.

-Total exports from the state stood at US$ 65.96 billion in FY22 (until February 2022).
+Total exports from the state stood at US$ 31.65 billion in FY23 (until August 2022).
 Maharashtra exported key items such as pearls, precious and semi-precious stones, gold and other precious metal jewellery, iron & steel and Drug Formulation.